NCAA National Collegiate Women’s Hockey

 - The “Grid” tab will show you the familiar Pairwise Comparison grid.
 However to make things a little easier, on the “PWR” tab, we’ve also included a matchup calculator that will allow you to easily see the comparisons between two selected teams.
 Just select two teams, and the comparisons will populate.

 - Score margin in games does not affect the rankings — only win/lose/tie.

 - To remove results, you need to double click on the cells with scores in them and delete everything in the cell for both team’s scores.
 The sheet reads non-blanks as a score: for example, two blanks is “no game,” but two [space]’s will be read as a 0-0 tie.

 - To add a game, just add a line in the “Results” tab like the rest of the lines.
 Just make sure you spell each team name exactly the same as the rest.

 - Actual game results do not update automatically.
 I will be periodically updating throughout the week.
 The spreadsheet will then update with the new results if you refresh the page.
-You can see which dates’ games have been included at the top of the calculator.
-If you are impatient, you can always type in the missing results manually.
+You can see which games are included at the top of the calculator.

 If you have any questions, comments, or bugs to report, I can be reached at grant dot salzano at gmail dot com.